cyberchimps/cyberchimpsextras/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-//** WARNING **// this plugin only works with CyberChimps Themes Adds Google Analytics to your CyberChimps theme
+This plugin only works with CyberChimps Themes.
+Adds Google Analytics to your CyberChimps theme options

 == Description ==

-This plugin has been designed specifically for <a href="http://wordpress.org/themes/responsive" title="Responsive">Responsive</a> but will also work on any theme.
+This plugin has been designed specifically for <a href="http://profiles.wordpress.org/cyberchimps/" title="CyberChimps' Themes">CyberChimps Themes</a>.
+It will not work on any other theme at the moment.
 Wordpress is working with theme developers like <a href="http://cyberchimps.com" title="CyberChimps">CyberChimps.com</a> to make sure that the theme's functionality is limited to design, layout and structure and that anything that falls outside of this is developed as a plugin.
 Hence the reason why this plugin has been developed.

 == Installation ==

-1. Upload `responsive-add-ons.php` to the `/wp-content/plugins/` directory
+1. Upload `cyberchimpsextras` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==